Walker's term on the board expired on Jan. 31, 2023.

 Mr. John Walker of Houston was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on Jan.
 23, 2017.
-He currently is the chairman of the Finance & Investments Committee and chairman of the Carr Foundation Board of Trustees.
-His term expires Jan.
-31, 2023.
+He served as the chairman of the Finance & Investments Committee and chairman of the Carr Foundation Board of Trustees.

 Walker is currently the chief executive officer of EnerVest, Ltd.